bfix/gnunet-docker/README.md

 # gnunet-docker
-Dockerfiles for building and running GnuNET
+Dockerfiles for building and running GNUnet

-There are Dockerfiles to create two GnuNET images:
+There are Dockerfiles to create two GNUnet images:

 ## "GNUnet build" image (~2.5GB)